yuliakyselova/Digital-electronics-1/Labs/project/README.md

 ### Project objectives

-Creating a console for exercise bike with hall sensor, measuring and displaying speed, distance traveled etc.
+Creating a simulation of console for exercise bike, using hall sensor on the wheel, which will do measuring and displaying speed, distance traveled.

 ## Hardware description

-Board used Arty A7-35T.
+- Arty A7-35T board
+- 4x 7-segment display
+- 1x button
+- 3x switch
+- 2x RGB LED

 ## VHDL modules description and simulations